hotwax/oms-documentation/hotwax/apiAuthentication.md

 ## How to generate a bearer token?

 Hotwax Commerce relies on robust security features provided by JWT (JSON Web Token) to ensure a safe and trustworthy API communication environment.
 This mechanism guarantees user authenticity, authorizes their actions, and maintains data integrity through digital signatures.

-### Token Generation Process
+To create JWT, follow these steps:

 1. **User Authorization:**
    - Create a unique user from [users.hotwax.io](https://users.hotwax.io/) and assign admin permissions, e.g., Boomi Integration.